Monika Kryemadhi: Television

 She sang a duet with Majlinda Bregu on Kënga Magjike 07.
 At Kënga Magjike 07 she was on the jury.

 Personal life

 On 6 July 2019, Kryemadhi revealed that she had been diagnosed with uterine cancer, and had undergone surgery to remove a mass.
 As of 2019, she was fully cured.
+On 21 June 2024 Ilir Meta and Monika Kryemadhi divorced.